 Half was enough.
 With One Hundred Years of Solitude, García Márquez exploded onto the literary scene.
 While still living in Mexico, he quickly emerged as Latin America's most beloved writer and was affectionately nicknamed "Gabo."
 In Colombia, he became a symbol of national pride.
 The book would go on to sell more than 35 million copies and be translated into at least 35 languages.

 In the 1990s, García Márquez had a cancerous tumor removed from one of his lungs and lived through a bout of lymphatic cancer.
 Then, in July 1999, rumors of his impending death grew after someone took a sentimental poem about dying and attached García Márquez's name to it.
 The poem quickly turned into a hoax e-mail that circulated the world and unleashed a hailstorm of headlines.
 It also touched a raw nerve.
 As García Márquez got older, his output slowed.
-Readers have been waiting since 2002 for him to produce the second part of his memoirs.
-His most recent novel, Memories of My Melancholy Whores, was published in 2004 to critical and commercial success.
+Readers waited since 2002 for him to produce the second part of his memoirs.
+His novel Memories of My Melancholy Whores was published in 2004 to critical and commercial success.
 But at just 115 pages, audiences were left craving more.
-Even the controversies García Márquez has stirred up lately have been disappointing.
+Even the controversies García Márquez has stirred up later were disappointing.
 In 2004, the author was banned from the International Congress of the Spanish Language for allegedly suggesting that they should scrap their focus on spelling, which he called "that terror visited on human beings from the cradle onwards."

-In his 2008 biography of García Márquez, Gerald Martin revealed that the author has been suffering from progressive memory loss—no doubt a serious problem for a man who calls himself a "professional rememberer."
-Martin writes, "It seemed clear to me that he could no longer write books."
+In his 2008 biography of García Márquez, Gerald Martin revealed that the author had been suffering from progressive memory loss—no doubt a serious problem for a man who called himself a "professional rememberer."
+Martin wrote, "It seemed clear to me that he could no longer write books."

 And then there are García Márquez's own statements.
 In 2006, he told the Spanish newspaper La Vanguardia, "I have stopped writing.
 Last year was the first in my life in which I haven't written even a line."
-Yet recent reports contradict that.
-When the Colombian paper El Tiempo called the 82-year-old author this spring to ask if the rumor of his retirement was true, García Márquez replied, "Not only is it not true, but the only thing I do is write."
+When the Colombian paper El Tiempo called the 82-year-old author in the spring of 2009 to ask if the rumor of his retirement was true, García Márquez replied, "Not only is it not true, but the only thing I do is write."
 He concluded by saying, "I'll know when the cakes I am baking are ready."

 Many of the scenes in Gabriel García Márquez's novels come straight out of his own strange life.
 Here are a few examples.